Performance reviews shouldn't require archaeology.

 So we automated it

-GitResume started as exactly that manual process: gathering commits and contribution data, distilling them into resume-ready bullet points, and tailoring them for specific opportunities.
+GitResume started as exactly that manual process: gathering commits and contribution data, distilling them into clear, evidence-backed summaries, and organizing them for whatever the moment required.
 It worked.
 It just shouldn't take a weekend.

 Now it's a product.
 Connect your GitHub, and we analyze your actual contributions: commits, PRs, merge history.
 No guessing, no "I think I worked on that."
 Real data, structured and ready to use whenever you need it.

 Monthly syncs keep everything current.
-So when the moment arrives — a promotion opening, a recruiter DM, a surprise reorg — you're not scrambling.
+So when the moment arrives — a promotion opening, a new opportunity, a surprise reorg — you're not scrambling.
 You're prepared.
 Your career stays documented whether you're paying attention to it or not.

 Your work deserves better than a blank page and a deadline.